P-p-H-d/mlib/README.md

 'test_code' returns a boolean indicating if the initialization succeeds (true) or not.
 If the initialization fails, it won't call the 'clear_code'.

-The syntax is the same as a for loop.
+The syntax of 'init_code' is the same as a for loop.

 There shall be at most one M\_LET\_IF macro per line of source code.